 Swiss nationals on assignment to or employed in Sweden do not need a work permit.
 However, a residence permit card should be applied for if the stay will be for longer than 90 days.

 EU/EEA nationals on assignment to or employed in Sweden do not need a work permit, EU registration or residence permit.
 However, registration with the tax authorities is required.
-A posted worker notification to the Work Environment Authority is necessary for assignees on home contract posted for longer than 5 days.
+A posted worker notification to the Work Environment Authority is required.